NVIDIA/k8s-nim-operator/README.md

 # The NVIDIA NIM Operator
-An Operator for deployment and maintenance of various NeMo microservices along with NVIDIA Inferencing Microservices (NIMs) in a Kubernetes environment.
+An Operator for the deployment and maintenance of various NVIDIA NIMs and NeMo microservices in a Kubernetes environment.

 ## Description
 The NVIDIA NIM Operator is a Kubernetes operator designed to facilitate the deployment, management, and scaling of NVIDIA NIMs and related NeMo microservices.
 The NIM Operator streamlines the integration of these powerful AI capabilities into cloud-native environments such as Kubernetes, leveraging NVIDIA GPUs.